 What’s it like to use the AKG K371?

-This is one of AKG’s middle-tier professional headsets, but don’t let the reasonable price fool you: performance is great.
-Both ear cups can be rotated upward 180° for transport, meaning users can articulate either ear cup as needed to hear surrounding noise — a must-have feature for DJs and sound mixers alike.
+These are some of AKG’s middle-tier professional headphones, but don’t let the reasonable price fool you: performance is great.
+Both ear cups allow for 180 degrees of rotation, so you can articulate either ear cup as needed to hear surrounding noise — a must-have feature for DJs and sound mixers alike.

-Both ear cups feature a plastic, but refined finish and are differentiated only by the mini-XLR input on the left side.
+Both ear cups feature a refined plastic and are differentiated only by the mini-XLR input on the left side.
 There’s a small, flat divot in the otherwise circular input to lock the cable into place.
-AKG provides three cables ranging in length and design: a 4-foot straight cable, 10-foot straight cable, and coiled cable along with a ¼” adapter — all of which terminate in a 3.5mm TRRS plug.
+AKG provides three cables ranging in length and design: a 4-foot straight cable, a 10-foot straight cable, and a coiled cable, along with a 1/4-inch adapter — all of which terminate with 3.5mm TRS plugs.

-For over-ear headphones, the AKG K371 are quite portable.
-They fold into a compact shape similar to the Audio-Technica ATH-M50x but are more lightweight and less cumbersome.
-They won’t compare to the portability of any true wireless earbuds or even on-ear headphones, but the K371 headphones afford better sound quality than the former and greater comfort than the latter.
+For over-ear headphones, the AKG K371 are quite portable and compact into a shape similar to the Audio-Technica ATH-M50x, but AKG’s headphones are lighter and less cumbersome.
+They don’t compare to the portability of true wireless earbuds or even on-ear headphones, but the K371 affords better sound quality than the former and greater comfort than the latter.

 How do the AKG K371 sound?

 The AKG K371 frequency response closely follows our headphone preference curve.
 Sub-bass notes below 80Hz are slightly louder than the midrange, resulting in a frequency response we’re confident most people will like.
 The headphones reproduce all genres well, from heavy metal to rap and acoustic music.